hunterjm/universal-wiki-converter/readme.md

 Set this if you, like me, keep getting random 502's from the MindTouch API.
 Setting this to a positive number will also enable API retry functionality to pull down the page.
 The retry functionality will keep adding the time defined here to HttpClient socketTimeout whenever it recieves a SocketTimeoutException, and retry.

 The sweet spot for me was 350ms to keep it fast.
-Obviously some large pages took longer and thus two requests (second one at 700ms, etc.), but when I was getting 502's it took 1 minute to timeout when a quick retry would pull the page back down just fine.
+Obviously some large pages took longer and thus multiple requests (second one at 700ms, etc.), but when I was getting 502's it took 1 minute to timeout when a quick retry would pull the page back down just fine.

 ## Original Documentation